populationgenetics/exercises/HWexercise/HW.md

     proportions?
 (How many significant tests at a significance level of 0.05 do you expect to see?)

-Copy the following in the command line in R to count the number of significant tests
+Copy the following in the command line into R to count the number of significant tests

 ```